picosonic/js13k-2022/devdiary/diary.md

 ![Bee AI debug](beedebug.png?raw=true "Bee AI debug")

 Added a debug indicator of pollen carried (bees/hives) and remaining health (plants/characters).
 This is so that I can verify the bee's descisions when moving around prior to implementing the pathfinding.
 Since when the pathfinding is enabled I won't as easily know where the bees are going because they won't be travelling line of sight anymore.

+Just about to turn in for the night, when I thought I'd test the minified version that Google Closure is outputting, however it failed to run citing undefined variables.
+It turned out that the 2 arrays of level data for tiles and characters within the levels was getting assigned a new variable name that wasn't in the data.
+By changing the way I access these it started working again.
+So *levels[gs.level].tiles* needed to be changed to *levels[gs.level]['tiles']* for the Closure output to be valid.